 where y-y=y-αg+βgx is the residual of y after adjusting for x, where x is assumed to mediate the association between the SNP and the outcome.
 If all four tests reject the null hypothesis then it is inferred that x causes y.
 The CIT measures the strength of causality by generating an omnibus p-value, pCIT, which is simply the largest (least extreme) p-value of the four tests, the intuition being that causal inference is only as strong as the weakest link in the chain of tests.

 In these analyses the cit.cp function was used to obtain an omnibus p-value.
-To infer the direction of causality using the CIT method, an omnibus p-value generated by CIT, pCIT, was estimated for the direction of x causing y (Model 1), and for the direction of y causing x (Model 2).
-For some significance threshold α, the existence of causality and its direction was inferred based on the following scenarios:
+To infer the direction of causality using the CIT method, an omnibus p-value generated by CIT for each of two tests - pCIT,x→y, was estimated for the direction of x causing y (Model 1), and for the direction of y causing x, pCIT,y→x (Model 2).
+The results from each of these methods can then be used in combination to infer the existance and direction of causality.
+For some significance threshold α there are four possible outcomes from these two tests, and their interpretations are as follows:

 If pCIT,x→y<α and pCIT,y→x>α then model 1 is accepted